 I have a detailed post all about how I get my long, loose curls here, but I used hot rollers for this look and brushed through them with my fingers when I took the rollers out.
 I recently had my hair colored and requested highlights like Nina Agdal:

-I love the way they turned out!
+They turned out great!
 The stylist did a really good job of highlighting the strands near my face.
 I had it trimmed, too, so the ends would be nice and bouncy.

 I try to always take good care of my hair since I use so many heat products on it.
 I'm still using the Shea Moisture with Manuka Honey from Target to condition it.
 I love the way it smells and that it keeps my hair nice and healthy.
 Plus, it's inexpensive!